danieldieeins/Zyneon-Application/README.md

 ZyneonApplication
 ---
-including a Minecraft launcher for Zyneon Studios modpacks
+including a Minecraft launcher for Zyneon Studios modpacks and games